RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/disabling-services.md

 alwaysopen: false
 categories: ["RS"]
 ---
-The Redis Enterprise Software (RS) cluster nodes host a range of services that support the cluster processes.
+The Redis Enterprise Software cluster nodes host a range of services that support the cluster processes.
 In most deployments, either all of these services are required, or there are enough memory resources on the nodes for the database requirements.

-In a deployment with limited memory resources, certain services can be disabled from API endpoint to free system memory.
+In a deployment with limited memory resources, certain services can be disabled from API endpoint to free system memory or using the `rladmin` command.
 Before you disable a service, make sure that your deployment does not depend on that service.
-After you disable a service, you can re-enable it from the same API endpoint.
+After you disable a service, you can re-enable in the same way.

 The services that you can disable are: